yash936936/yash936936/README.md

 I work at the intersection of artificial intelligence and full-stack engineering.
 My focus areas include:

 - Designing and building AI/ML-powered applications, including document analysis and extraction systems, NLP pipelines, and predictive models
+- Building agentic AI systems and Retrieval-Augmented Generation (RAG) pipelines using LangChain and LangGraph
-- Developing full-stack web applications using the MERN stack
+- Developing full-stack web applications using React, Next.js, and the MERN stack
 - Building data science and forecasting solutions, including time-series and regression models
 - Applying AI to domain-specific problems in legal technology and forensic analysis